Satsujjinn/ExponentialScape/README.md

 # ExponentialScape

 A minimal monorepo with a Next.js frontend and an Express backend.
-This repository demonstrates a simple setup using pnpm workspaces.
+This repository demonstrates a simple setup using pnpm workspaces and now includes basic analytics and collaboration features.

+## Features

+- **Analytics:** The backend tracks how many times the homepage has been viewed.
+- **Collaboration:** A simple message board lets visitors leave short messages.

 ## Development